-Seeding is the most common form of erosion control for pervious areas.
-The seeding can be temporary in nature.
+Vegetation is the most common form of erosion control for pervious areas.
+The seeding to establish vegetation can be temporary in nature.
 This is commonly used when surface will be unworked for an extended period; but the area will be disturbed in the future.
 Permanent seeding is appropriate when no future grading is expected.
-SWPPP submittals shall have the requirements for temporary and permanent seeding.
+Plan submittals shall have the requirements for temporary and permanent seeding.